Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/handout.md

 ## Current problem

-The current problem is not whether Unicode can name SignWriting symbols.
+The current problem is not whether Unicode can name SignWriting characters.

 It can.